Calgary’s financial landscape

 Source: Conference Board of Canada

-Calgary also boasts the highest number of millionaires (persons reporting income of $1 million or over) in Canada among Canada's major cities, on a per capita basis, at 140.5 per 100,000 population.
+Calgary also boasts the highest number of millionaires (persons reporting income of $1 million or over) in Canada among Canada's major cities, on a per capita basis, at 154.5 per 100,000 population in 2011.

 Another way to measure wealth comes from the buying power of individuals.
 Among Canada's major cities, Calgary boasts the highest total change in retail sales growth over the past 10 years (2003-2012) at 77.2 per cent, and in 2012 had the highest retail sales per capita at $18,990.
 In addition, Calgary has the second highest total growth and average annual growth in retail sales per capita over the past 10 years (2003-2012) at 38.9 per cent and 3.7 per cent respectively.